A model category structure on the category of simplicial multicategories: Introduction

-We are interested in doing homotopy theory in the category of simplicial multicategories and simplicial multifunctors between them.
-A first step is to put a (Quillen) model category structure on the aforementioned category; this is the central subject of this paper.
-In the first place one has to decide which class of arrows to invert, in other words one has to choose a class of weak equivalences.
-It turns out that the right notion of weak equivalence of simplicial multicategories is what we call here \emph{multi DK-equivalence}.
-"DK" is for Dwyer and Kan.
-This notion has been previously defined in (\cite{EM}, Def.
-12.1), and is the obvious extension of the notion of Dwyer-Kan equivalence of simplicial categories \cite{Be}, \cite{DK0}.
+In this paper we put a model category structure on the category of simplicial multicategories.
+The notion of weak equivalence that we use has been first defined, to the best of our knowledge, in \cite[Definition 12.1]{EM}, and it is a generalization of the notion of Dwyer-Kan equivalence of simplicial categories \cite{DK1}, \cite{Be}.
 We recall below the definition.